-Cinnamon Sugar Egg Puffs
+2. Cinnamon Sugar

 This blogger is interested in all things healthy, and these little treats definitely fit the bill.
 If you’re chasing fitness goals but are sometimes plagued by a craving for sweets, these are perfect little clouds of protein.
 Get the recipe!

-Spinach and Mushroom Egg White Frittata
+Mushroom Egg White Frittata

 This dish looks fancy enough to be served to guests.
 It uses a relatively simple ingredients list, but the result is a feast for the eyes as well as the stomach.
 Best of all, it’s relatively low in fat and calories.
 Get the recipe!